Lower Columbia River Music Educators Association (LCRMEA)

 3.6 Annual Meeting

-The annual meeting of the Board shall be held the 3rd Monday day of September in each year at 7 PM for the purpose of transacting such business as may properly come before the meeting.
+The annual meeting of the Board shall be held during September for the purpose of transacting such business as may properly come before the meeting.
 If the day fixed for the annual meeting is a legal holiday at the place of the meeting, the meeting shall be held on the next succeeding business day.
 If the annual meeting is not held on the date designated therefore, the Board shall cause the meeting to be held as soon thereafter as may be convenient.

 3.7 Regular Meetings